 - MCIT Resource Library: MCIT encourages members to review the resources related to the Open Meeting Law to gain a general understanding of the law and learn tips for staying in compliance with it.

-- Information Policy Analysis Division of The Minnesota Department of Administration: This agency is authorized to grant advisory opinions on questions related to the Open Meeting Law.
-These opinions are posted to IPAD’s website, among other educational materials about the application of the law.
+- Data Practices Office of The Minnesota Department of Administration: This agency is authorized to grant advisory opinions on questions related to the Open Meeting Law.
+These opinions are posted to office’s website, among other educational materials about the application of the law.
 Although they are not binding on a government entity, the opinions are granted deference in a court proceeding involving the meeting at issue.

 - MCIT Speaker Services: MCIT can provide in-person training about the Minnesota Open Meeting Law for members.
 Learn more on the Speaker Services page.